 The purpose of low-E is to block any heat from entering the home, during the summer and prevents any heat from leaving your home during the winter.

-The easiest way to avoid having your artificial grass burned by the low-E glass is to block window glare.
+The easiest way to avoid burnt turf by the low-E glass is to block window glare.

 Installing shutters, awning, and screens will also help minimize reflections.

-If your residential artificial grass in San Diego, CA becomes burnt or melted because of the window reflection, remove it or replace the affected area.
+If your residential artificial grass becomes burnt or melted because of the window reflection, remove it or replace the affected area.

 With the proper maintenance and care, you can significantly extend the life of your turf for many years.